Political Parties, Elections and Referendums Act 2000: Donations

 Under the terms of the law, registered political parties are only allowed to accept donations in excess of £500 from "permissible donors", defined as either individuals on an electoral register in the United Kingdom, or political parties, companies, trade unions, or similar organisations that are registered in the country.

 The provision of non-financial support to a registered party – such as subsidies or free materials – is counted as a donation.
 Each party is required to submit details of all donations received, whether by party headquarters or their subsidiary parts.
 Each report must provide sufficient information to show that a donor counts as a "permissible source".

 Political parties on the separate register for Northern Ireland are exempt from the controls on accepting and reporting donations.

 Expenditure

 The Act places strict limits on the amount each party may spend in the run-up to the election (how that time period is defined depends on the type of election).
-The current limit for elections to the UK Parliament in Westminster stands at £30,000 per constituency contested within 365 days of a General Election, up to a maximum of £18.84 million.
+As of 2024, the limit for elections to the UK Parliament in Westminster stands at £54,010 per constituency contested; this would reach a maximum of £34.13 million for parties contesting all 632 seats in Great Britain.
+This spending limit applies within 365 days of a General Election.
+These spending limits were last increased in November 2023.

 The amount permitted to be spent by third-parties during Parliamentary elections to support or oppose candidates was increased from the previous limit of £5 (which had been held to be an impermissible restriction on freedom of expression by the European Convention on Human Rights in the case of Bowman v United Kingdom) to £500.